 Freemasonry is one of the world’s oldest social and charitable organisations.
 Its roots lie in the traditions of the medieval stonemasons who built our cathedrals and castles.

-For Freemasons, there are four important values that help define their path through life: Integrity, Friendship, Respect and Charity.
-In today’s world filled with uncertainty, these principles ring as true as they have at any point in the organisation’s history.
+For Freemasons, there are four important values that help define their path through life: Integrity, Friendship, Respect, and Charity.
+In today’s world filled with uncertainty, these principles ring as true as they have at any point in the organization’s history.

 Integrity: Building good people

 Freemasons are focused on building themselves as people of integrity and membership provides the structure to help achieve that goal.

 Freemasonry provides the common foundation for friendships between members, many of which will last for life.

 Freemasonry brings people together irrespective of their race, religion, or any other perceived differences that can divide us as a society.

 Charity: Building compassion

 Kindness and charitable giving are deeply ingrained within the principles of Freemasonry and the organisation provides the structure for members to make positive contributions to their communities and various causes.